-Whether you plan to take advantage of your own backyard or venture out to a local park, here’s how to plan a picnic you won’t soon forget.
+Whether you plan to take advantage of your own backyard or venture out to a local park, alfresco is the way to go.
+Here’s how to plan a picnic you won’t soon forget.

 Step one to planning a picnic is preparing.
 From utensils to sunscreen, think about what you’ll need ahead of time and make a checklist if it helps.